algorithm-visualizer/tracers.cpp/README.md

 # tracers.cpp

-> `tracers.cpp` is a visualization library for C++.

-This repository is part of the project [Algorithm Visualizer](https://github.com/algorithm-visualizer).
+> This repository is part of the project [Algorithm Visualizer](https://github.com/algorithm-visualizer).

+`tracers.cpp` is a visualization library for C++.
+You can use it on [algorithm-visualizer.org](https://algorithm-visualizer.org/) or locally on your machine.

 ## Dependencies